open-source-labs/Reactime/readme.md

 This is react-time-travel
-A debugging tool for react in chrome extension
+A debugging tool for react in chrome extension.